 The BBQ sauce glaze really adds a nice lil tang to the top.
-I usually serve this meatloaf with roasted veggies, cheesy scalloped potatoes and yeast rolls.
-It’s one of those hearty, filling meals that makes you just wanna sit back and stare at your plate when your done.
+I usually serve this meatloaf with roasted veggies, cheesy scalloped potatoes, and yeast rolls.
+It’s one of those hearty, filling meals that makes you just wanna sit back and stare at your plate when you’re done.
 Completely satisfied with what just happened.

 Easy Man-Pleasing Meatloaf

 - 2 Tablespoon butter

 - 3-4 cloves garlic minced

 - 2 eggs slightly beaten

 - 1/2 teaspoon black pepper

 - 1/4 teaspoon dry mustard